tykling/dns_exporter/src/docs/source/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 This setting defines validation rules for the ``ANSWER`` section of the DNS response. ``validate_answer_rrs`` can do the following validations:

+To use case insensitive matching in the regex expression, it is necessary to use the prefix ``(?i)`` in the regular expression.

 ``fail_if_matches_regexp``
    A list of regular expressions.
 Each RR in the ``ANSWER`` section is checked against each regular expression in the list.
 The query is considered failed if a match is found.